-Squid Game owes its success to underlying anxieties of modern society, COVID-19 pandemic has only heightened those anxieties.
-The threat is debt, poverty, ever growing inequalities etc.
+Squid Game owes its success to underlying anxieties of modern late stage Capitalist society, and the COVID-19 pandemic has only heightened those anxieties.
+The threat is debt, poverty and ever growing inequality.

 Helen Garnham, head of equalities at Rethink Mental Illness, describes how debt brings together denial, a sense of impotence because it often feels as though “nothing can be done, it can just seem overwhelming”, and a “huge stigma, people don’t like to admit to debt or seek help, they feel they have to manage it on their own”.
 Garnham points out this irony, that so much work has gone into reducing the taboos around mental health, “that’s what we’ve been trying to say, it’s OK not to be OK”, but debt, such an important tributary to mental illness, is still wreathed in shame.